 3. Design for Growth: As Pinterest grows its global user base, new products and systems must be geared towards achieving a long-term growth.
 This is why we have begun to set guidelines for Bookable Pins.
 For example, building from scratch a new type of booking pin and checkout process different from buyable pins that are scalable and adheres to no particular brand.

 4. Reducing Cognitive Overhead: There are many other apps that do similar things; it’s likely the user has been exposed to these before.
 Therefore, it’s hard to justify making dramatic departures from “norms”.
-I performed a thorough competitor audit of industry leaders such as Booking.com, Expedia and Airbnb to help me figure out how they formatted their information hierarchy.
+I performed a thorough competitor audit of industry leaders such as Booking.com and Expedia to help me figure out how they formatted their information hierarchy.

 During the project, Pinterest had updated the visual design of the app.
 I took screenshots of the new update and compared it with the old version; analyzing their visual design guidelines as much as I could.
 Below are some of the things I took away from this study.

 Increased color contrast to make the text more legible.

 Put emphasis on key actions through highlighting and gray-scaling UI elements.